MaxSmeets/Eryndor/01-geography/landmarks/the_heartwood.md

 ## Origins

-> *"Where Verdan and Mortis clashed most violently, Zyr planted a final seed: the Heartwood."*
+> *"Where Verdan and Mortis clashed most violently, Zyr found a sapling touched by both forces.
+He nurtured it into the Heartwood."*

-- **Creation:** Born from the clash of life and decay, planted by Zyr to stabilize the world.
+- **Discovery:** Zyr stumbled upon this ancient sapling during his exploration of the newborn world, recognizing its potential as a living anchor.
 - **Purpose:** Acts as a **living anchor** for the Balance, preventing either force from overwhelming the other.
-- **Connection to Wardens:** The Wardens are carved from its bark and draw their power from its roots.
+- **Connection to Wardens:** The first Wardens were carved from its bark before time was measured—when no beings with cognitive thought yet wandered the world.
+They lie dormant within the Heartwood, awakening when the forest senses danger.
+More can be awakened as needed.

 ---